BorHan-U/Machine-Learning-privacy-preserving-model-evaluator/README.md

 This project has four major parts :
 1. Flask_ML_Evaluator.py - This contains code for our Machine Learning models (classification, regression, clustering).
 2. .py - This contains Flask APIs that receive data details through GUI or API calls, compute the precited value based on our model, and return it.
 3. request.py - This uses the requests module to call APIs already defined in app.py and displays the returned value.
+(Temporarily it's labeled with Flask_ML_Evaluator.py)
 4. templates - This folder contains the HTML template to customer the design.

 ### Running the project